GroupDiscountApp/GroupDiscountApp/README.md

 # Group Discount App

-Group Duscount is a basic discount app to find groupd discount rates on ticket using the GoldStar API.
+GroupDiscount app is an iOS app to find people willing to avail group discount rates on various events.

 Time spent: **** hours spent in total